Edinburgh’s leading women

 Are there any similarities between the two bodies?

 Eleri Connick: Yes 100%!
 Both bodies take representation seriously and it’s so exciting that we both get to sit on University Court and ensure that what our members are saying is being heard at the highest University committee.
-It will be exciting to see how many of the student reps of 2018-19 move onto to sit on the General Council in the next few years.
+It will be exciting to see how many of the student reps of 2018-19 move on to sit on the General Council in the next few years.

 Ann Smyth: I think the constituencies for both the Students’ Association and the General Council have grown enormously.
 In a world with demands competing ever faster for people’s attention and time, we both face a challenge in communicating effectively with our members and encouraging them to engage actively in our organisations and their activities, including elections.